 This subrule is a civil penalty provision for the purposes of the Law.
 (See the National Regulations, clause 6 and Schedule 1.)

-(4) A reference in this rule to a security deposit includes a reference to any accrued interest on the security deposit.
+- (4) A reference in this rule to a security deposit includes a reference to any accrued interest on the security deposit. - (5) Application of this rule to standard retail contracts

 45 Obligation to return security deposit (SRC)